Raul Manglapus

-Early life
+Early years

 Manglapus spent his formative years in the Ateneo de Manila.
 In 1939, he served as editor-in-chief of the school publication, The Guidon.
 It was during this time that he was acquainted with Manuel Manahan, rural reform advocate and later colleague in the Senate.
 In fact, Manahan served as editor-in-chief of the Guidon before Manglapus.
-The two became long-time friends and were later running-mates for the 1965 Presidential Elections under the Party for Philippine Progress (PPP).
+The two became long-time friends and were later running-mates for the 1965 presidential elections under the Party for Philippine Progress (PPP).
 Manglapus graduated from the Ateneo de Manila AB '39 summa cum laude and excelled in oratory.
 His prize-winning oration, "In Defense of the Tao", (the Common Man), capped extraordinary scholastic achievements which earned him the respect of President Manuel L. Quezon who attended the contest for the sole purpose of hearing Manglapus speak.
+He then attended law school at the University of Santo Tomas and took the bar exam in November 1946, becoming a lawyer a few months later.

 During World War II Manglapus was the voice in the "Voice of Freedom" broadcasts from the beleaguered Filipino-American forces on Bataan and Corregidor, serving under Gen. Douglas MacArthur.
-An authentic hero, he was tortured to the brink of death by the Japanese in Fort Santiago.
-He was fittingly a member of the Philippine delegation who witnessed the signing of the Instrument of Surrender by the Japanese on board the USS Missouri on 2 September 1945.
+He was tortured to the brink of death by the Japanese in Fort Santiago.
+He was a member of the Philippine delegation who witnessed the signing of the Instrument of Surrender by the Japanese on board the USS Missouri on 2 September 1945.